hartwigmedical/documentation/accessing-hartwig-data-through-gcp.md

 ### Data Request Bucket

 We create a unique bucket for each data request which contains:
-- If applicable, a metadata.tar containing the [clinical data](data-access-request-guide.html#clinical-data-tsv-format)
+- If applicable, a metadata.tar containing the [clinical data](data-access-request-guide.md#clinical-data-tsv-format)
-- If applicable, a somatics.tar containing the [somatic data](data-access-request-guide.html#somatic-data-vcftxt-formats)
+- If applicable, a somatics.tar containing the [somatic data](data-access-request-guide.md#somatic-data-vcftxt-formats)
-- If applicable, a germline.tar containing the [germline data](data-access-request-guide.html#germline-data-vcftxt-formats)
+- If applicable, a germline.tar containing the [germline data](data-access-request-guide.md#germline-data-vcftxt-formats)
-- A manifest JSON file, which will contain Google Storage URLs to any DNA cram or RNASeq fastq data.
+- A manifest JSON file, which will contain Google Storage URLs to any DNA cram or RNASeq fastq data

 You will receive this bucket name from our data request service team, but it will look something like: `hmf-dr-123`, and you can inspect it with gsutil like so: